Simple Living With Nature

 Here are more ideas and recipes for how to use purple dead nettle.

 That’s a lot of benefits for one little plant that is often frowned upon!
-This is what I love about so many “weeds,” they are often extremely beneficial for us, and easy to find.
+This is what I love about so many “weeds,” they are usually extremely beneficial for us, and easy to find.

 I’m going to start picking more purple dead nettle while I can!